PennBBL/freeqc/README.md

 ## Notes
 1. This pipeline has only been tested on a couple versions of Freesurfer.
-If the structure of the output directories is different that the versions it was tested on, FreeQC will fail.
+If the structure of the output directories is different than the versions it was tested on, FreeQC will fail.
 2. For details on how FreeQC was utilized for the ExtraLong project (all longitudinal T1w data in the BBL), see [this wiki](https://github.com/PennBBL/ExtraLong/wiki).